Logo

 Suppose your diet planner is a mobile application.
 In that case, notifications and alerts won’t let users miss their meal time, calorie intake logging, a glass of water, consultation, workout session, or other important health-related tasks.
 The app can also:

-- deliver motivational messages to inspire users to continue their diet;
+• deliver motivational messages to inspire users to continue their diet

-- send “Have a great day” notifications to improve user engagement;
+• send “Have a great day” notifications to improve user engagement

-- send personalized recommendations and offers, etc.
+• send personalized recommendations, offers, etc.

 However, don’t overuse the functionality so notifications don’t become annoying.